Amber-MD/pytraj/README.md

     # Note: pytraj will install the most updated cpptraj.
 We recommend to have netcdf library.
     ```

-- from conda (linux only): `conda install -c ambermd pytraj-dev libcpptraj-dev`
+- from conda (develop version for linux): `conda install -c ambermd pytraj-dev`

+- from AMBER suite distribution [http://ambermd.org/](http://ambermd.org/)

 - getting trouble? : [check our webpage](http://amber-md.github.io/pytraj/latest/installation.html)

 How to get started?
 ------------------